leifsieben/leifsieben.github.io/README.md

 ## Research Projects
 Here are the research projects that I have been involved in over the years.
 You'll find the links to the relevant articles in due time, until then you can also find them on [Google Scholar](https://scholar.google.com/citations?user=JoZlcK0AAAAJ&hl=en&oi=ao) or via my [ORC-ID](https://orcid.org/0009-0002-9990-4896).

-Method Development for in-cell DNP Nuclear Magnetic Resonance.
+-Method Development for in-cell DNP Nuclear Magnetic Resonance.
 Prof. Alexander Barnes, ETH Zurich.
-Bachelor Thesis - Chemoresistive Sensor for low-cost, high-sensitivity greenhouse gas detection.
+-Bachelor Thesis - Chemoresistive Sensor for low-cost, high-sensitivity greenhouse gas detection.
 Prof. Máté Bezdek, ETH Zurich.
-A numerical model for electron beam neutralization in gyrotrons, Dr. Ioannis Pagonnakis, ETH Zurich.
+-A numerical model for electron beam neutralization in gyrotrons, Dr. Ioannis Pagonnakis, ETH Zurich.
-A microfluidic assay for the inductive sensing of protease activity, Prof. Simone Schürle-Finke, ETH Zurich.
+-A microfluidic assay for the inductive sensing of protease activity, Prof. Simone Schürle-Finke, ETH Zurich.
-Master thesis - AI for antibiotics discovery, Prof. Jim J. Collins, MIT and Broad Institute.
+-Master thesis - AI for antibiotics discovery, Prof. Jim J. Collins, MIT and Broad Institute.

 ## Publications
 - A model of electron beam neutralization for gyrotron simulations, *Physics of Plasmas*, 2024.